 Do you speak English?
 Yes, we do!
-The recent EF English Proficiency Index placed the Netherlands first when comparing the English skills of 100 non-English speaking countries.
+The latest EF English Proficiency Index placed the Netherlands first when comparing the English-speaking skills of 100 non-English speaking countries.

 The Dutch are surrounded by the English language from an early age through television.
 They don’t dub any movies or series.
 Contrary to other European countries like Spain, Germany, or France, in the Netherlands, you can watch everything on TV in its original language while reading the subtitles in Dutch.